-We encourage college employees and students to enroll in Omnilert.
+We encourage employees and students of the campus community to enroll in Omnilert.
 All employees are automatically enrolled.
-Students must manually enroll through the myLCCC portal.
-Sign up or opt in links can be found by clicking the Omnilert tile.
+Students must manually enroll through the portal.
+Sign up or opt in links can be found on the LCCC Portal under "Emergency Notifications."